top of page

 Check carefully what qualifications your child will receive

-It’s important your child checks the qualifications on offer before applying for an apprenticeship.
-For example, an employer may offer a level 6 or 7 apprenticeship without it resulting in a degree – although the qualification earned would be considered equivalent to a degree.
+It’s important your child checks the qualifications on offer before applying.
+For example, an employer may offer a Level 6 or 7 apprenticeship without it resulting in a degree, although the qualification earned would be considered equivalent to one.

 Check for flexibility

-Apprenticeships are often flexible in that it may be possible to extend the apprenticeship period and obtain a higher qualification.
-For example, some apprenticeships will allow your child to continue on to a higher apprenticeship (level 4 / 5) once the advanced apprenticeship (level 3) is complete.
+Apprenticeships are often flexible, in that it may be possible to extend the apprenticeship period and obtain a higher qualification.
+For example, some apprenticeships will allow your child to continue on to a higher apprenticeship (Level 4 or 5) once the advanced apprenticeship (Level 3) is complete.
 Always check with their employer whether such progression is possible.

 Helping your child choose the right apprenticeship

-Once your child has decided on the level of apprenticeship they want to apply for, next they should decide on their area of interest and see what apprenticeships are available within that sector.
-If they don’t know where their areas of interest lie, it’s time to do some research!
-Of course, careers advisers can help at school, but they might want to jump online themselves.
+Once your child has decided on the level of apprenticeship they want to apply for, they should decide on their area of interest and see what apprenticeships are available within that sector.
+If they don’t know where their areas of interest lie, it’s time to do some research.
+Careers advisers can help at school, but they might want to jump online themselves.
 If they get bored reading about a certain sector, chances are that’s an indication the sector isn’t for them.
 Getting some work experience is also a good way of deciding whether reality matches up to the theory of a dream job.

 Will the apprenticeship help them get the career they want?